2021 Advent & Christmas

 Preaching Advent is a four-week, on-demand course that includes content and resources from Rev. Jacqui Lewis, Rev. Jim Keat, and other preachers to spark new insights and ideas for you to explore as you are Preaching Advent.

-*If your church would like to post Advent or Christmas events or worship service resources, send submissions to email@example.com.
+*To share Advent or Christmas events or resources, send submissions to email@example.com.

 Iao UCC Adopts H.A.R.F. for Christmas: Iao UCC (2371 West Vineyard Street, Wailuku) has adopted Hawai'i Animal Rescue Foundation (H.A.R.F.) to bring Christmas cheer to the animals in their rescue center.
 Consider purchasing items on their wish list and bringing them to Iao UCC on or before December 26 so they can be blessed and sent to the rescue center.